Updated on 14th December, 2022 by Martin Astley

 Pipe insulation has a number of additional benefits as well as preventing plumbing leaks; one of the key benefits of the product is its energy-saving potential.
 Pipe insulation works in much the same way as cavity wall and loft insulation, in that it prevents heat transfer.
 This will keep your cold water cold and your hot water hot, and it will help you reduce your energy bills for decades.

 Having your boiler regularly serviced will enable you to discover if there are any underlying problems with your central heating system before these problems become serious.
 If you don’t have an annual boiler service, you might actually find that your boiler warranty becomes invalid.

 Know the location of your pipes

-It might sound obvious, but a lot of plumbing emergencies occur when people put a nail or screwdriver in the wall without first checking what is within the wall.
+It might sound obvious, but a lot of plumbing emergencies occur when people put a nail or screwdriver in the wall without first checking what is inside the wall.
 Drilling through your pipes might seem like a nightmare, but think how fortunate you were that you did not drill through an electric cable instead!

-You can buy a stud sensor that will tell you where cables and pipes are located before you start drilling, or can carefully cut a hatch out of the wall to show you where your pipes and cables lead.
+You can buy a stud sensor that will tell you where cables and pipes are located before you start drilling, or you can carefully cut a hatch out of the wall to show you where your pipes and cables lead.

 Have you got a plumbing emergency?